Skip to main content

 Employees should know exactly how to care for and dispose of sensitive documents.
 A shredding policy should dictate indexing, retention span, proper destruction, and final disposal.

 Safely shredding documents doesn't merely mean feeding paper into a shredder.
-For true security, the life cycle and disposal of a file should be documented, and shredded remains securely disposed of.
+For proper security, a file's life cycle and disposal should be documented, and shredded remains should be securely disposed of.

 You may even want to go as far as to create a “digital shredding” policy.
-Some companies today are having all emails that are older than 30 days automatically purged to decrease their digital footprint and lessen their liability of what their staff has put in writing— or at least make it harder to follow the “digital trail.”
+Some companies today have all emails older than 30 days automatically purged to decrease their digital footprint and lessen their liability of what their staff has put in writing— or at least make it harder to follow the “digital trail.”

 Easy accessibility to shredders makes them more likely to be used.
 Additionally, for sensitive data to be secure, employees need the proper equipment to get the job done.

-Locking storage for important files, sensitive devices, and temporary possession should be supplied to ensure data breaches don't occur.
-When it's time for the disposal of confidential documents, secured shredding bins should be supplied.
+Locking storage for important files, sensitive devices, and temporary possession should be supplied to ensure data breaches don't occur when it's time to dispose of confidential documents.
+Secured shredding bins should be provided.

 Hot desking is a strategy where employees mostly share all office space.
-Instead of dedicated desks, employees have the resources they need to complete their job in any work area in the space their job takes place.
+Instead of dedicated desks, employees have the resources they need to complete their jobs in any work area in the space where their job takes place.

-This tactic prevents clean-up procrastination because the desk will be used by another employee as soon as the next shift or the following day.
+This tactic prevents clean-up procrastination because another employee will use the desk as soon as the next shift or the following day.

 5. Get IT Help